TimDTTP/LearningCPP/leetcode/minimumBitflipToConvertNumber/README.md

 - Convert start and goal to bits using 'bitset'
 - Strip to length of goal
 - Count number of differences using loop

+runtime 0ms beats 100%
+memory 7.46mB beats 92.77%

+## Online Solution
+- Instead of using for loop, using XOR would've been more coherent